nervosnetwork/ckb-auth/docs/bitcoin.md

 ### Generate Signature

-First, you need to generate a 32-byte data segment as message:
+To begin, generate a 32-byte data segment as the message:
 ```shell
 message=0011223344556677889900112233445500112233445566778899001122334455
 ```